What is needed when I submit for a building permit?

 Can the city help me find a contractor?

 Search for a list of licensed contractors.
-Once you have selected a few contractors to bid your project, you can call Building and Development Services at 303-795-3751 to find out if there are any negative comments in their file.
+Once you have selected a few contractors to bid your project, you can call the Permit Center at 303-795-3751 to find out if they are currently licensed with the City of Littleton.
 You can also check references provided by the contractors; find out if the projects were completed on time and on budget; if they worked when scheduled to work and if they were easy or difficult to work with.

 Can a homeowner pull a building permit?